 When I learned that our client, Playworld Systems, was donating equipment for the playground, I was immediately happy.
 I believe in the company’s mission of saving unstructured outdoor play and was touched by the fact that the donation was going to one of my local communities rocked by tragedy.

-Volunteers starosstownshiprted working to assemble the playground equipment bright and early on Saturday, despite the frigid temperatures.
+Volunteers started working to assemble the playground equipment bright and early on Saturday, despite the frigid temperatures.
 Bernie Kozen, West End Open Space Commission executive director and the main organizer for the effort to build the new playground, was pleased with the many volunteers who showed up to lend a hand, saying, “They are helping a wonderful cause.”
 Kozen also said he hopes people remember the Ross Township victims when they see the playground.

 It was hard not to feel a sense of pride that morning as I witnessed the hard work of the volunteers and saw the emotion on the faces local residents.
 We know the values of the companies we represent, but seeing how Playworld Systems’ generosity was helping to heal a community was nothing short of inspirational.